lbr-stack/lbr_stack_doc/paper/paper.md

 bibliography: paper.bib
 ---

 ![Supported robots in the LBR-Stack.
-From left to right: KUKA LBR IIWA7, IIWA14, Med7, Med14.
+From left to right: KUKA LBR IIWA 7 R800, IIWA 14 R820, Med 7 R800, Med 14 R820.
 Visualizations made using Foxglove [^1].](img/joss_figure.png)

 [^1]: Foxglove: [https://foxglove.dev/ros](https://foxglove.dev/ros).

 # Summary
 The `LBR-Stack` is a collection of packages that simplify the usage and extend the capabilities of KUKA's Fast Robot Interface (FRI) [@fri].
 It is designed for mission critical hard real-time applications.
-Supported are the `KUKA LBR Med7/14` and `KUKA LBR IIWA7/14` robots in the Gazebo simulation [@gazebo] and for communication with real hardware.
+Supported are the `KUKA LBR Med 7/14` and `KUKA LBR IIWA 7/14` robots in the Gazebo simulation [@gazebo] and for communication with real hardware.
 A demo video can be found [here](https://www.linkedin.com/posts/mhubii_robotics-opensource-ros2-activity-7009974676017848320-S3U5/?utm_source=share&utm_medium=member_desktop).
 An overview of the software architecture is shown in Figure \ref{fig:fri}.

 At the `LBR-Stack`'s core is the following package: